 Doctors might think it's insulin resistance if an overweight or obese person has acanthosis nigricans, a family history of diabetes, or heart disease.
 They may:

 - check BMI and waist measurement

 - take a blood pressure reading

 Insulin resistance and obesity tend to go hand-in-hand.
 So doctors might order more tests to look for other weight-related problems, like fatty liver, PCOS, and sleep apnea.

 Insulin resistance is treated with positive lifestyle changes.
 Weight loss can lead to big improvements in blood sugar, lipids (cholesterol level), and blood pressure.
 Exercise (and regular physical activity) is especially helpful.
 In kids who are still growing, slowing the rate of weight gain or keeping a healthy weight also will help.

 Families can work with their health care provider, a dietitian, or a weight management program to build healthy habits.
 These might include:

 - choosing whole grains

 What Else Should I Know?

-Sometimes, insulin resistance and other problems don't get better with lifestyle changes.
-Some kids may need medical treatment for things like high blood pressure.
+Sometimes, insulin resistance and other problems don't get better with lifestyle changes alone.
+Some kids may need medicines that increase insulin sensitivity as well as treatment for other conditions, like high blood pressure.
 For some teens with insulin resistance and severe obesity, doctors may recommend weight loss surgery.